nodejs/TSC/TSC-Charter.md

 For all votes, a simple majority of all TSC members for, or against, the issue wins.
 A TSC member may choose to participate in any vote through abstention.

+While the results of all votes must be made public, the actual individual ballots cast for most votes may be made public or confidential at the discretion of the TSC Chair.
+However, individual ballots for recertification or removal of TSC members must remain confidential.

 Note that, in addition to requiring a simple majority vote of the TSC, all changes to this charter are also subject to approval from the Node.js